martijnpoppen/com.eufylife.security/README.txt

 - Get notifications based on detection modes for specific devices.
 (Motion, Face, Sound and Doorbell Press)
 - Get images when motion is detected
 - See last motion events
+- Generic alarm for each camera -> Heimdall (goes off for all events except doorbell press)